MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-3-Adjudication/subpart-A-Pension-Compensation-Dependency-Indemnity-Compensation/subjectgroup-ECFRf5fe31f49d4f511-General/section-3.3.md

 (Authority: 38 U.S.C.
 1502(a), 1513, 1521, 1522)

-(b) *Pension for survivors* - (1) *Indian war death pension.* A monthly benefit payable by the Department of Veterans Affairs to the surviving spouse or child of a deceased veteran of an Indian war.
+(b) *Pension for survivors*—(1) *Indian war death pension.* A monthly benefit payable by the Department of Veterans Affairs to the surviving spouse or child of a deceased veteran of an Indian war.
 Basic entitlement exists if a veteran had qualifying service as specified in 38 U.S.C.
 1511.
 Indian war death pension rates are set forth in 38 U.S.C.
 1534 and 1535.

 (2) *Spanish-American War death pension.* A monthly benefit payable by the Department of Veterans Affairs to the surviving spouse or child of a deceased veteran of the Spanish-American War, if the veteran: